 The Blackbird’s cuisine can best be described as modern Southern with a nod to tradition, and this fall and winter the restaurant will be featuring acorn squash, Brussels sprouts, braised short ribs, and roasted pheasant.
 The menu changes four times a year with the seasons but varies slightly week to week to include the freshest local offerings.
 The Gils buy micro-greens from Moonsprouts, a local company that grows and delivers its greens in trays of sterile soil, which give chefs the freshest greens possible while reducing waste.
 The Blackbird also works with Beulah Farms in Leicester, Rayburn Farm in Barnardsville, and several local mushroom foragers.

 Not only does The Blackbird provide an outlet for local farmers, it also gives back to the surrounding community by regularly donating to local schools and charities.
 “We know that it is the right thing to support the community that supports our family,” Jesson says.
-When it comes to helping their Blackbird family — the restaurant staff — the Gils are striving to get living wage certified and have increased their hourly wage by almost $2 in the last five months.
+When it comes to helping their Blackbird family — the restaurant staff — the Gils are striving to get living wage certified and increased their hourly wage by almost $2 in the fall of 2016.

 For 12 years, The Corner Kitchen has thrived in a historic building in Biltmore Village that was built on the estate more than a century ago.
 Co-owners Kevin Westmoreland and Chef Joe Scully, along with Executive Chef Josh Weeks, strive to stay true to the property’s rustic feel, creating well-presented, farm-to-table cuisine in a comfortable setting that makes The Corner Kitchen well worth venturing beyond the downtown Asheville restaurant scene.

 The Corner Kitchen is housed in a historic building in Biltmore Village that was built more than a century ago. photograph by The Corner Kitchen